or-kid-AY-see-ee OR or-kid-AY-see-eye

 FLORA OF NORTH AMERICA

 I had noticed several hit-and-miss Ladies’ Tresses growing just over the hill in the main hayfield.
 They were identified as Spiranthes cernua (Nodding Ladies’ Tresses) in 2018.

 In 2019, I found several more in another area not far away from where the plants were in 2018.
 These turned out to be Spiranthes lacera var. gracilis (Southern Slender Ladies Tresses)… These plants were more dainty with smaller flowers than Spiranthes cernua.

 Then in 2021, I ran across a few Ladies’ Tresses in the south hayfield.
 I had never seen them there before.
 These were identified as Spiranthes magnicamporum (Southern Slender Ladies Tresses).
 They had larger flowers than the other two…

 I found it quite interesting to have identified three species of Spiranthes on my farm.
 It is odd I couldn’t find any of the other two in 2021…

-My thanks to iNaturalist and its members for not only helping me get a positive ID for the Ladies Tresses, but many other species of wildflowers on my farm.
+My thanks to iNaturalist and its members for helping me get a positive ID for the Ladies Tresses and many other species of wildflowers on my farm.